genhub-art/genhub_smart_contracts/README.md

 # Smart Contracts for http://genhub.art/

-Using hardhat to build, generate abis and deploy
+Using hardhat to build, generate abis and deploy.

 /contacts/collection.sol - ERC721 NFT collection for minting of generative NFTs.
 Takes a small fee.